COMP122/comp122-s22/README.md

      * Lecture Slides
      * Supporting Files
   1. A Deliverable directory for all of your assignments, quizzes, and exams.
-  1. A directory for the MARS program and supplementatry files.
+  1. A directory for the MARS program and supplementary files.

 ## Key Information: